bayareala8s/training/non-technical/leadership/README.md

 3. **Can you provide an example of a time when you went above and beyond to ensure a customer's satisfaction?**

-Certainly!
 Here’s a structured example response to the question about going above and beyond to ensure a customer's satisfaction:

 ---